 While early medical intervention is crucial if you have suffered burns, scarring or a serious laceration, immediate legal help is also essential.
 That's because all of these injuries have the potential to affect your life and finances, thanks to the .
 So where someone else is to blame for serious injuries like these, you owe it to yourself - or your loved one, if you're - to talk to specialist compensation solicitors as early as possible.

-Our legal experts can help with injury claims resulting in burns scars and lacerations that have occured in many different scenarios, but the most common tend to be:
+Our solicitors can help with injury claims resulting in burns scars and lacerations that have occurred in many different scenarios, but the most common tend to be:

 How much can I claim for a burn, laceration or scarring?

-As with all serious injuries, the amount of compensation that you might be able to claim depends on a number of factors.
+The amount of burn, laceration and scarring compensation that you might be able to claim depends on a number of factors.
 These include the seriousness of the injury, the prognosis for recovery and the amount of rehabilitation or other long-term care you might need.
 However, where liability is accepted by the party at fault, our specialist injury claim solicitors to help pay for urgent medical treatment and loss of earnings at the earliest possible stage.